Wiz-IO/platform-azure/README.md

 # Azure Sphere - PlatformIO
-Support Linux ( HighLevelApp ) and Arduino applications
+Support Linux ( HighLevelApp ) and Arduino applications ...
+OS Windows 10 (preferably)

 ## is not ready yet ... do not install !!! ##